BDC Hamburger Icon

 3. The complainer

-Here are some signs that you’ve got a complainer on your hands:
+Here are some signs of a complainer:

 TipBottom line